pallets-eco/flask-admin/doc/model_guidelines.rst

     This method will return primary key value from the model.
-For example, in SQLAlchemy backend, it gets primary key from the model (:meth:`~flask.ext.admin.ext.sqla.ModelView.scaffold_pk), caches it and returns actual value from the model from ``get_pk_value`` when requested.
+For example, in SQLAlchemy backend, it gets primary key from the model (:meth:`~flask.ext.admin.contrib.sqla.ModelView.scaffold_pk), caches it and returns actual value from the model from ``get_pk_value`` when requested.

     For example::